Hong Kong protests: Carrie Lam misses her chance to restore calm | DW | 17.10.2019

-Hong Kong's leadership has tried to win back public trust to calm protests, but the demands of the pro-democracy movement, and the chief executive sticking to the status quo, make a breakthrough unlikely.
+Hong Kong's leadership has tried to win back public trust to calm protests.
+But with the demands of the pro-democracy movement, and with the chief executive sticking to the status quo, a breakthrough remains unlikely.

-Every year, Hong Kong's chief executive delivers a "policy address," a speech giving the city leadership the chance to speak directly to the people, address strengths and weaknesses, and chart a path towards the future.
+Every year, Hong Kong's chief executive delivers a policy address, a speech giving the city leadership the chance to speak directly to the people, address strengths and weaknesses and chart a path toward the future.

 This year, however, Hong Kong's leadership is facing an unprecedented crisis, with millions of demonstrators having taken to the streets regularly since June in sometimes violent protests against the city government.

 However, Lam was unable to even deliver the speech Wednesday after pro-democracy politicians in the legislative chamber interrupted the address.
-Instead, Lam broadcast a pre-recorded speech via a video link.
+Instead, she broadcast a prerecorded speech via a video link.

 Read more: Sieren's China: A revolutionary spark in Hong Kong